Polarization switching induced by domain wall sliding in two-dimensional ferroelectric monochalcogenides: Results and Discussion

 \subsubsection{Coercive Fields}

 The coercive field $\bm{\mathcal{E}}_\mathrm{C}$ is the electric field required to switch the state of polarization in a ferroelectric.
 We may consider two limiting mechanisms under which the polarization can be switched.
-One is the uniform switching of the polarization and is largely determined by the maximal slope of the barrier that connects two opposite orientations of the spontaneous polarization.
-The second mechanism, which will be treated here, is based on the migration of a domain wall through the compound and the coercive field is then determined by the barrier for shifting a domain wall by one unit cell.
-We consider an extended system with a single domain wall in the presence of a constant electric field $\bm{\mathcal{E}}$.
-In general we may write the electric enthalpy \cite{Beckman2009} per unit cell parallel to the domain wall as
+One is the uniform switching of the polarization, which is largely determined by the maximal slope of the barrier that connects two opposite orientations of the spontaneous polarization.
+The second mechanism, which will be treated here, is based on the migration of a DW through the compound and the coercive field is then determined by the barrier for shifting a DW by one unit cell.
+We consider an extended system with a single DW in the presence of a constant electric field $\bm{\mathcal{E}}$.
+In general we may write the electric enthalpy \cite{Souza2002} per unit cell parallel to the DW as

-where $P_i=e\sum_{a,j}Z_{ij}^*u_j^a$ is the total dipole moment of the system and $a_\parallel$ is the unit cell length in the direction parallel to the domain wall. $u_i^a$ denotes the position of atom $a$, $e$ is the electronic charge and $Z_{ij}^a$ is the Born effective charge tensor of atom $a$. $E[\{u_i^a\}]$ is the electronic ground state energy per unit length with the atoms fixed at positions $u_i^a$.
+where $P_i=e\sum_{a,j}Z_{ij}^*u_j^a$ is the total dipole moment of the system and $a_\parallel$ is the unit cell length in the direction parallel to the DW. $u_i^a$ denotes the position of atom $a$, $e$ is the electronic charge and $Z_{ij}^a$ is the Born effective charge tensor of atom $a$. $E[\{u_i^a\}]$ is the electronic ground state energy per unit length with the atoms fixed at positions $u_i^a$.